 If you’re new to teaching coding – fear not.
-Here’s our guide to getting started yourself, with some quick ways to grasp coding – and then teach it – to make your life as easy as possible.
+Here’s our guide on how to teach coding to kids to make your life as easy as possible.

 We create computer programs and applications – like Microsoft Word or a video game – by writing a unique set of code for it.